PrimeTimeTran/next-blog/data/blog/java-spring.md

 in enterprise applications and I want to one day be able to work on that level.

-Lastly I've built a few simple Android applications(Udemy tutorials).
+Lastly I've built a few simple [Android](https://www.android.com/) applications(Udemy tutorials).

-So I decided to setup Spring Boot on my local in order to build my confidence.
+So I decided to setup a new Spring Boot project on my local in order to familiarize myself with it.

-E
-There are a ton of recommended IDEs for Java but I went with VSCode because it's what I'm familiar with and I wanted to move quickly.
+There are many recommended IDEs for Java but I went with VSCode because it's what I'm familiar with and I wanted to move quickly.

 I ended up having to install the following to be able to run it using VSCode and find a running web server at `http://localhost:8080`.

-I had to take these steps.
+Here are the steps I took to **Hello World** Spring Boot

-### Download and install Java SDK on my local.
+### Download and install Java SDK on my local

 https://www.oracle.com/java/technologies/downloads/

-### Define path to the Java executable inside bash profile.
+### Define path to the Java executable inside bash profile

 `JAVA_HOME="/Library/Java/JavaVirtualMachines/jdk-19.jdk/Contents/Home" PATH="${JAVA_HOME}/bin:${PATH}" export PATH`